-- Obtain information regarding the nature of the illness / injury
+- obtain information regarding the nature of the illness or injury

-- Record the absence in accordance with OHS advice i.e. if it is confirmed that your absence should be categorised as illness / injury caused by work.
+- record the absence in accordance with OHS advice, such as if it is confirmed that your absence should be categorised as illness or injury caused by work

-- Consider whether there are any temporary alternative duties or adjustments that may help you to remain at work. e.g. to prevent exacerbation of an existing ill-health condition or where you are awaiting a planned operation.
+- consider whether there are any temporary alternative duties or adjustments that may help you to remain at work - for example, to prevent exacerbation of an existing ill-health condition or where you are awaiting a planned operation

 You may be eligible for an injury allowance.
 Arrangements regarding this are set out in Section 22 of the Agenda for Change Terms and Conditions service handbook.
 If you are not covered by the Agenda for Change terms and conditions of service, the provisions will apply as specified in your contract of employment.

-You may be excluded from work because you may be at particular risk of ill-health or may be a risk to others e.g. a pregnant employee who may be exposed to an infectious illness, or you are symptom free but still considered to be infectious.
+You may be excluded from work because you may be at particular risk of ill health or may be a risk to others, for example, a pregnant employee who may be exposed to an infectious illness, or you are symptom-free but still considered to be infectious.

 Your manager should:

-- Fully consider alternatives (e.g. if you have recovered from illness but are considered still to be infectious you may be able to work at home)
+- fully consider alternatives - for example, if you have recovered from illness but are considered still to be infectious, you may be able to work at home

-- Record for payroll purposes that the absence is a medical exclusion / control of infection leave.
+- record for payroll purposes that the absence is a medical exclusion or control of infection leave

-When you are experiencing a health related concern which may mean you are a risk to yourself or others, medical suspension may be appropriate as a supportive action.
+When you are experiencing a health-related concern that may mean you are a risk to yourself or others, medical suspension may be appropriate as a supportive action.
 This may relate to physical or mental health issues.

 Sickness absence certification and recording

-A medical certificate such as a Fit Note is required for absences of more than seven calendar days to ensure payment in accordance with your entitlements.
-You must provide these to your manager in accordance with agreed process and timescales.
+A medical certificate such as a Fit Note is required for absences of more than 7 calendar days to ensure payment in accordance with your entitlements.
+You must provide these to your manager in accordance with the agreed process and timescales.

-Your manager will record this information in the appropriate system e.g. (SSTS) as soon as possible to ensure that you are paid correctly for periods of absence.
+Your manager will record this information in the appropriate system, for example, (SSTS) as soon as possible to ensure that you are paid correctly for periods of absence.